svarggas/Gaia-FrontEnd/README.md

-# Gaia Line - Canada  :maple_leaf:
+# Gaia
-Gaia represents a line of earth, as the description of the name.
-Gaia will be the main  idea behind when presenting different countries on the page
+Gaia represents the earth, as the description of the name.
+It'll be seen as the focus of the page.

-## Contains :sunrise_over_mountains:
+## Contains
-Basic parallax page, where you can present images in a gallery related to the topic presented.
+:sunrise_over_mountains: Contains: Basic parallax page, with a gallery included.

-## Idea :brain:
+:maple_leaf: Presenting: Canada.
-This page will be the base of a personal project in mind where I'll present countries and the best destinations they have
+:brain: Idea: Basic design of a personal project in mind.